ppfeufer/aa-example-plugin/README.md

 ## Clearing Migrations

-Instead of renaming your app in the migrations it's easier to just recreate them later in the process.
-For this to work you need to delete the old migration files in your `migrations` folder.
+Instead of renaming your app in the migrations, it's easier to just recreate them later in the process.
+For this to work, you need to delete the old migration files in your `migrations` folder.

 ```bash